 Is there a certain dosage of Lipitor used for older adults?

 No, there’s no specific recommended dosage for older adults taking Lipitor.
-But according to studies, Lipitor may be more effective at lowering LDL (“bad”) cholesterol in older adults compared with younger people taking the same dose.
+But according to studies, Lipitor may be more effective at lowering LDL (“bad”) cholesterol in older adults than in younger people taking the same dose.

 Your doctor will determine the best Lipitor dose for you based on your overall health and the severity of the condition you’re taking Lipitor to treat.